-Dark Chocolate Red Wine Truffles
+How to Make Red Wine Truffles

-Making homemade truffles is as simple as melt, stir, roll, with a little chill time in between.
+Making homemade truffles (and Chocolate Peppermint Covered Pretzels) is as simple as melt, stir, and roll, with a little chill time in between.

-The finished wine truffles are indulgent, addictive, and sure to win the affection of whomever takes a taste.
+The finished wine-infused chocolate truffles are indulgent, sinfully delicious, and sure to win the affection of whoever takes a taste.

 - Heavy Cream.
 For the most creamy and rich truffles.